busterbenson/public/Codex.md

 ## Review Every Day
 Things I’d like to have primed in my brain every morning.
 Basically attempts to set a part of my brain to always be on the lookout for specific things that I want to be sure to catch.
 Use my subconscious to my advantage.

-1. **Remember the soloverse:** What I think is the universe is actually my mental model of the universe (the soloverse).
+1. **The soloverse:** What I think is the universe is actually my mental model of the universe (the soloverse).
 Don't forget.
-2. **Look for invisible things:** *Anomalies* are inconsistencies between my internal model of the universe / soloverse, and new information.
-Resist the urge to move these anomalies into the trash bin, they are clues. *Life circumstances* fade into the background but can both hinder and enable my growth if used correctly. *Internal, automated, voices* whisper stories that have been hard-coded in my head over time as indisputable facts.
-All three of these invisible things (anomalies, circumstances, voices) naturally live in my blind spot, but noticing them could be useful.
+2. **Anomalies:** Notice inconsistencies between what I expect to see and what I actually see.
+Resist the urge to move these anomalies into the trash bin.
-3. **Engineer quality time:** Look for opportunities to enjoy quality time with myself, other people, and my interests.
+3. **Quality time:** Always look for new ways to enjoy quality time with myself, other people, and my interests.
+4. **Levitas:** The opposite of gravitas.
+5. **Lucidity:** This is happening.

 ## Review Every Month
 Things I’d like to check in on the 1st of every month.